Visiting scholar (research and teaching), School of Built Environment and Development Studies, University of Kwa-Zulu Natal, South Africa, 2018.

 Program [28K] pdf

-Guest critic at Aarhus School of Architecture, Denmark.
+Critique at Aarhus School of Architecture, Denmark, 2003.

-Organizer of a lecture series at Department 1, School of Architecture, Royal Danish Academy of Fine Arts, Denmark.
+Planning of lecture series at Department 1, School of Architecture, Royal Danish Academy of Fine Arts, Denmark, 2002.
 Lectures by former employees at OMA or MVRDV: Jonas Sangberg (DK), Dan Stubbergaard (DK), Kristina Adsersen (DK), Bjarke Ingels (DK), Søren Chr.
 Madsen (DK) and Henrik Valeur (DK).

-Teaching assistant at Department 1, School of Architecture, Royal Danish Academy of Fine Arts, Denmark.
+Teaching assistant at Department 1, School of Architecture, Royal Danish Academy of Fine Arts, Denmark, 2001-02.
 Study program for graduate students and study group on Post-Metropolis.

-Teaching assistant at Department V, Aarhus School of Architecture, Denmark.
+Teaching assistant at Department V, Aarhus School of Architecture, Denmark, 1999-2000.
 Study groups on New Urban Agendas and Contemporary Realities.